Skip to main content

 4. Save the file

-The rule will be automatically applied to all future Kilo Code interactions within your project.
+Rules will be automatically applied to all future Kilo Code interactions.
 Any new changes will be applied immediately.

 Example Rules